mfish38/WiggleCAD/README.md

 # WiggleCAD
-Make webps of your CAD  model to add a 3d illusion effect.
+Make webms of your CAD  model to add a 3d illusion effect.

 Requires ffmpeg.